South Huntington, New York: Private

+Library

 The 49,000 square foot South Huntington Public Library, located at 145 Pidgeon Hill Road, opened to the public on July 24, 2004.
 The construction of the library was funded by an $11.9 million bond referendum passed on December 5, 2000 by a margin of 1,532 to 1,493.
 Reasons for construction of the new library included need for additional space to house the library's collections, additional computers and updated technology for patrons and a larger community room for programs.
 An added feature on the grounds of the library is an outdoor garden with patio seating.

 The library was built on the site of the former Pidgeon Hill Elementary School.